Danny-Devs/gitlify/docs/glossary.md

 ### API Key

-A unique identifier used for authentication with the Gist of Git API.
+A unique identifier used for authentication with the CodeGrok API.

 ### Context Window